 The parking lot is a dirt lot, but it is very spacious.
 We went on the morning of a special event, and while it was pretty full, there was still plenty of space to park.

-When you visit, you’ll want to head straight to the Visitor Center to purchase your admission tickets.
+When you arrive, you’ll want to head straight to the Visitor Center to purchase your admission tickets.

 Upon entering the building, you’ll be in the foyer which has a train table and a small area for seating.